Walking, Habits, Systems

 Commitment device number 1.
 I wanted to write more about walking and the phenomenology of walking.
 Hence: This very newsletter.
 Has it worked?
 This is issue 27.
 They average around 500-700 words an issue.
 (This one: 1500.
 (Sorry!))
 That’s a solid 15,000+ words about walking I had not previously published and most certainly wouldn’t have published.
 This doesn’t include my recent WIRED piece or the other big essay(s) I’m working on.
 By the end of the year, continuing this trajectory, I should hit 40-50,000 walking words.
 More is not better by default, but some is almost always better than none.

 Until this year I had pegged a lot of my “writing and walking identity” on goals, chunks: a big essay I didn’t quite know how to land, a novel I have now re-written a half-dozen times.
 Big goals are good, but they can inspire a tendency to overthink and self-sabotage.
 A person can only work and rework without publishing for so long.
 It’s tough to crawl into that deep hole not knowing if you’ll ever come out.
-In this sense, Ridgeline has been a grand success and tying it to the Explorers Club Membership program was no coincidence.
+In this sense, Ridgeline has been a grand success and tying it to SPECIAL PROJECTS program was no coincidence.
 The membership component formalized the contract with you all — a public commitment device that I have tried my hardest to stick to.

 Commitment device number 2.
 I wanted to go on a properly “big” walk.
 If I’m going to write about walking in Japan, then I should have at least completed one of the major classic highways.
 Either the Nakasendo or Tokaido.
 I like mountains, and so Nakasendo it was.
 (The plan is to finish the year with Tokaido, schedule permitting.)